Isle of Wight Guru

 You see...the Isle of Wight is the best place to visit for a beach holiday in the UK.
 Are you convinced yet?

 We've now been to most of England's touristy counties and my general conclusion is that the only place that beats the Isle of Wight for views and scenery is the Lake District.
-The Isle of Wight is hilly, but it doesn't have any mountains so the most spectacular bits (in my view) are the high cliffs around the west coast.
+The Isle of Wight is hilly, but it doesn't have any mountains.
+The most spectacular bits (in my view) are the high cliffs around the west coast.

-The Military Road in the West Wight provides some of the finest scenery (click on image to move around) but there are also terrific coastal walks in the South Wight and parts of the East Wight.
-Check out the guide to some of my favourite views on the Isle of Wight.
+The Military Road in the West Wight provides some of the finest scenery but there are also terrific walks in the South Wight and parts of the East Wight.
+You can either attempt the Isle of Wight coastal path on foot or bicycle (about 70 miles, split over 4-7 days usually) or just choose from our favourite circular walks (3-9 miles, which is much more civilised).

 9. Isle of Wight weather

-UK tourism bosses fall out over statistics about which has the best weather, because you can measure these things in different ways.
+UK tourism bosses fall out over statistics about which one has the best weather, because you can measure these things in different ways.
 One place claims to have the most hours of sunshine, another claims to have the most days with at least some sunshine.
-One claims to have the highest one-off temperature, another claims to have the highest average temperature and so it goes on.
+One claims to have the highest one-off temperature.
+Another claims to have the highest average temperature and so it goes on.

 For what it's worth, the Isle of Wight seems to be hovering around the top in most measures that I've looked at:

-• The Isle of Wight had 17mm of rain in July 2018, compared to 42mm in the Lake District and 13mm in Newquay (Cornwall)
+• The Isle of Wight averages 53mm of rain in July, compared to 135mmn the Lake District and 70mm in Newquay (Cornwall)

-• The Isle of Wight's average temperature in July 2018 was 18 degrees celsius, compared to 15 in the Lakes and 18 in Cornwall.
+• The Isle of Wight's average daytime temperature in July is 20 degrees celsius, compared to 17 in the Lakes and 18 in Cornwall.

 Based on the weather alone, I'm going to declare the Isle of Wight as the best place for a UK beach holiday.
 Oh come on, you know I'm right...